zangqilong198812/TeslaSwift/README.md

 TODO
 ============
 The library is still under development.

 The api is much bigger and it will take some time until i get to the 1.0 version.
 Library design might change.
-The Futures library and Alamonfire might chnage to other libraries or removed.
+The Futures library and Alamonfire might change to other libraries or removed.

 Licence
 ============